-All the above mounts let you attach your iPhone standard or Plus model securely to a standard 1/4"x20 tripod screw.
+All the above mounts let you attach any iPhone model securely to a standard 1/4"x20 tripod screw.

-As mentioned, all conventional tripods can be used with the iPhone 7+ and the above mounts, so I won’t get into the zillions available.
+All conventional tripods can be used with the iPhone and the above mounts, so I won’t get into the zillions available.
 Here are a few I’ve found really useful.

 - The Ultra-Pod is a table-top tripod that’s incredibly versatile.
 You can use it legs closed with the attached Velcro strap to attach to a pole when there’s nothing horizontal nearby.

 - The Velbron Ultra Stick Super-8 Monopod is a sturdy monopod that locks quickly and collapses to 10 inches.
-Note that it doesn’t have a tilting head.
-The Giottos Mini Ball Head is small, cheap and sturdy.
+Note that it doesn’t have a tilting head, but if you want to add one, the Giottos Mini Ball Head is small, cheap and sturdy.

 The built-in flash is really useful since it’s always with you, but there are more serious pocketable lighting options.

-- An inch and a half square, Lume Cube pumps out 1500 Lumens, 100-watt bulb⇔.
-It has 10 power settings, but the tiny LED is so bright you’ll need to bounce it or diffuse it to avoid blinding subjects.
-A [kit]9http://j.mp/2yxPvuo) with a housing is available as are diffusers, grids and filters for more serious photography.
+- An inch and a half square, Lume Cube pumps out 1500 Lumens: 100-watt bulb⇔.
+It has 10 power settings and diffusers available, but the tiny LED is so bright you may need to bounce it to avoid blinding subjects.
+A kit with a housing is available as are diffusers, grids and filters for more serious photography.
 They can be used in multiple as constant lights or as flashes with the Lume Cube app.

-The Tom Bihn Side Effect is the bag I find most useful.
-Yeah, it’s pricey, but man is it useful.
-It can be worn with a strap over your shoulder, but I use mine as a waistpack with the optional belt strap.
-If you wear it around front, it’s like having a drawer full of accessories right there.
+- The Tom Bihn Side Effect is a pricey waistpack, but is the right size for easy carry and will last forever.
+It can be worn with a strap over your shoulder, but I use mine with the optional waistpack belt.
+It can be turned around front and it’s like having a drawer full of accessories right there.

-The Patagonia Atom Sling 8L is the equivalent of a small day pack with ample room for photo gear, including the monopod mentioned above, iPad Pro 9.7 inch and lunch.
+- The Patagonia Atom Sling 8L is a one-strap small day pack with ample room for photo gear, including the monopod mentioned above, iPad Pro 9.7 inch and lunch.
 Swing it around front and easily access your gear.